grammyjs/website/site/docs/plugins/session.md

 This migration can only occur once per group chat but it can cause inconsistencies.
 This is because the migrated chat is technically a completely different chat with a different chat identifer and hence a different session identifier.

-Currently there is no safe solution to this problem because the two chats can send messages simultaneously leading to data races.
+Currently, there is no safe solution to this problem because the two chats can send messages simultaneously.
+This can lead to data races.
 However, there are several ways of dealing with this issue:

 * Ignoring the problem.
 The bot's session data will effectively reset when a group is migrated.
 Simple, reliable, default behavior, but potentially unexpected once per chat.
 For example if a migration happens while a user is in a conversation (the conversation plugin uses sessions) the conversation will be reset.